top of page

 Day 1: The tour starts this evening at Dakar Airport (DSS).
 Overnight in the outskirts of the city.

 Days 2-3: In the early morning, we will head towards Podor, stopping en route near Richard Toll.
 While birding this semi-desert area for the next two days, we will be searching for several Sahelian specialities such as Cricket Warbler, Little Grey Woodpecker, Sudan Golden Sparrow, Sennar Penduline Tit, and hopefully the amazing Golden Nightjar.
-We should also see a recently discovered colony of Horus Swifts, Black Bush Robin, Vieillot’s Barbet, Senegal Eremomela, Senegal Batis, African Collared Dove, Fulvous Babbler, White-rumped Seedeater, and Pygmy Sunbird, as well as other widespread African species and Palearctic migrants.
+We should also see a recently discovered colony of Horus Swifts, Black Bush Robin, Vieillot’s Barbet, Senegal Eremomela, Senegal Batis, African Collared Dove, Fulvous Chatterer, White-rumped Seedeater, and Pygmy Sunbird, as well as other widespread African species and Palearctic migrants.
 Nights in Podor.

 Day 5: We will spend the morning doing a very enjoyable boat trip at the Djoudj, getting close-up views of many waterbirds.
 Afterwards, we will head towards the Saint Louis area, where we will spend the afternoon searching for the scarce Savile’s Bustard.
 Other species such as Temminck’s Courser and Chestnut-bellied Sandgrouse are possible.
 At night, we will search for the smart Northern White-faced Owl on the hotel grounds.
 Night near Saint Louis.

-Day 6: Birding some coastal areas near Saint Louis should produce good numbers of shorebirds, gulls and terns, including the sought-after West African Royal Tern, as well as more River Prinias.
+Day 6: Birding some coastal areas near Saint Louis should produce good numbers of shorebirds, gulls and terns, including chances for the sought-after West African Royal Tern, as well as more River Prinias.
 In the afternoon, we will pay another visit to the Savile’s Bustard area.
 Night near Saint Louis.

 Day 7: Today, we will drive towards Kaolack, stopping en route in a reliable area for the enigmatic Quail-Plover, where we will spend as much time as necessary searching for this rare species.
 Night at Kaolack.

-Day 12: After some morning birding near Kedougou, we will drive towards Kaolack, making several birding stops on the way.
-Night at Kaolack.
+Day 12: After some morning birding near Kedougou, we will drive towards Tambacounda, where we will spend the night.

-Days 13-14-15: After some early morning birding, with a second chance of going to search for Quail-Plover if needed, we will pay an afternoon visit to the incredible Scissor-tailed Kite and Lesser Kestrel roost site, which can hold tens of thousands of birds at this time in January!
+Today we will pay a visit to the incredible Scissor-tailed Kite and Lesser Kestrel roost site, which can hold tens of thousands of birds at this time of year!
 We will then drive to our lodge by the Saloum Delta.
 During our time in the delta, we will concentrate our efforts on finding the rare White-crested Tiger Heron by boat.
-We will also look for Greyish Eagle Owl, Four-banded Sandgrouse, the uncommon Yellow Penduline Tit, Blue-bellied Roller, and Fine-spotted Woodpecker, among many other species.
+We will also look for Greyish Eagle Owl, Four-banded Sandgrouse, the uncommon Yellow Penduline Tit, Blue-bellied Roller, West African Royal Tern, and Fine-spotted Woodpecker, among many other species.
 Nights at Toubacouta.

 Day 16: After some early morning birding, we will head north towards Dakar, where the tour will end in the evening.